-Von Willebrand's Disease.
-Von Willebrand's disease is the most common congenital bleeding disorder in humans.
+Von Willebrand's Disease: Von Willebrand's disease is the most common congenital bleeding disorder in humans.
 The disease is actually due to a deficiency in plasma of the von Willebrand factor (vWF) and not due to defective or deficient platelets.
 The disease is usually discussed in the context of platelet disorders because when the vWF is deficient, platelet function is impaired.
 Likewise, treatment of this disease does not involve transfusion with platelets.
-Instead, the vWF levels may be increased via transfusion with FFP, cryoprecipitate, or for some types of Von Willebrand's disease, the administration of desmopressin.
+Instead, the vWF levels may be increased via transfusion with FFP, cryoprecipitate, or the administration of desmopressin.